Arch Pain (cont.)

 Compression and elevation will help prevent any swelling of the affected tissues.

 There are two types of over-the-counter medication that may help with the pain and swelling of arch pain.
 Acetaminophen (Tylenol) will help with the pain, and a nonsteroidal anti-inflammatory such as aspirin, ibuprofen, or naproxen will help with the pain and battle the inflammatory response.
 Caution should be taken when using these drugs, and dosage should not exceed the labeled directions.
+Special care should be taken and a physician consulted if you have a history of stomach ulcers.
 Those who have chronic medical conditions or who are taking other medications should consult with their doctor regarding the most appropriate type of pain and/or anti-inflammatory medications.
 Commercial over-the-counter arch supports or orthotics may also help to ease arch pain.

 Patient Comments & Reviews